deephaven/deephaven-core/cpp-client/README.md

    sudo apt update
    sudo apt install curl git g++ cmake make build-essential zlib1g-dev libbz2-dev libssl-dev pkg-config
    ```

+   See the notes at the end of this document if you need the equivalent packages for Fedora.

 4. Make a new directory for the Deephaven source code and assign that directory
    to a temporary shell variable.
 This will make subsequent build steps easier.